*Examples of “bridging” program: DAAD Rise Worldwide and Mitacs Globalinks. Please contact us with respect to other programs.

 We need to receive your completed application at least eight weeks prior to the planned start date for the research.
 Please take into account that the study permit and/or entry visa application processing times may very (for details, please click here) and your VIRS application should be received well in advance for you to receive the Letter of Acceptance to apply for study permit and/or entry visa.

-Download and save the VIRS Application Form onto your computer.
+Download and save the VIRS Approval Form onto your computer.
+Please complete the form and obtain all required signatures.

 Complete and submit the online application using the link you will receive from Go Global.

-Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application. *A Campus Wide Login (CWL) lets you to access the Student Service Centre (SSC), where you will check your course registration and make fee payment.
+Create your Campus Wide Login (CWL) account using the student number you will receive after submitting the online application. *A Campus Wide Login (CWL) lets you to access the Student Service Centre (SSC), where you will be able to make fee payments.

-Apply for Study Permit and TRV (If applicable) using the Letter of Acceptance you will receive after making the payment for the VIRS program fee. *Check out processing times for various immigration document applications on the Governement of Canada website.
+*Check out processing times for various immigration document applications on the Government of Canada website.

 A VIRS student pays a program fee of $415.00 for any period from one month up to one year.
 The fee must be renewed after one year, should the VIRS student wish to extend their research period.